Learn About Sudden Infant Death Syndrome (SIDS)

 Other recommendations from SIDS experts:

-Fern Hauck is a Family Medicine doctor in Charlottesville, Virginia.
-Dr. Hauck has been practicing medicine for over 45 years and is rated as an Elite doctor by MediFind in the treatment of Sudden Infant Death Syndrome (SIDS).
-She is also highly rated in 1 other condition, according to our data.
-Her top areas of expertise are Sudden Infant Death Syndrome (SIDS), Loiasis, Rhabdomyolysis, and Sepsis.
+Fern Hauck is a primary care provider, practicing in Family Medicine in Charlottesville, Virginia.
+Dr. Hauck is rated as an Elite provider by MediFind in the treatment of Sudden Infant Death Syndrome (SIDS).
+Her top areas of expertise are Sudden Infant Death Syndrome (SIDS), COVID-19, and Loiasis.
 Dr. Hauck is currently accepting new patients.

 Das RR, Sankar MJ, Agarwal R. Bed sharing versus no bed sharing for healthy term neonates.
 Cochrane Database Syst Rev. 2021;4(4):CD012866.
 PMID: 33831222 pubmed.ncbi.nlm.nih.gov/33831222/.